jupyterlab/jupyterlab-desktop/troubleshoot.md

 ## `Delete` environment menu item availability in Manage Python environments dialog

 In Manage Python environments dialog all the environments discovered by JLD are listed.
 However, only the environments installed by JLD can be deleted from this dialog and if they are not currently in use by a JupyterLab session.
 That's why some of the environments will not have the `Delete` environment menu available.

+## Recommended ways to install additional Python packages

+You can install additional Python packages to any Python environment used by the app.
+If the environment is a conda environment then you should prefer `conda install` command and if it is a venv environment then you need to use `pip install` command.
+You can install the package on a notebook using cell magics or from a terminal using CLI commands.

+### Installing using cell magics in a notebook

+Run the following in a notebook code cell.

+- for conda environments
+  - `%conda install <package-name> -c conda-forge`. example: `%conda install scikit-learn -c conda-forge`
+- for venv environments
+  - `%pip install <package-name>`. example: `pip install scikit-learn`

+### Installing using system terminal

+Go to Manage Python environments dialog and open the environment menu by clicking the button on the right end of the row.
+Click `Launch Terminal` menu item.
+This will open a system terminal and activate the Python environment.
+Run the following commands in the terminal.

+- for conda environments
+  - `conda install <package-name> -c conda-forge --solver=classic`. example: `conda install scikit-learn -c conda-forge --solver=classic`.
+Note that classic solver is required due to a bug in conda and the requirement will be removed soon.
+- for venv environments
+  - `pip install <package-name>`. example: `pip install scikit-learn`

+## Why a setting change on Settings dialog is not applied to a project?

+JupyterLab Desktop provides user settings which are configurable from the UI using the Settings dialog.
+However, a subset of these settings can be overridden by the projects (session working directories).
+The overridden settings are currently not shown in the UI.
+If you have project overrides to settings then changes on Settings dialog would not be reflected since project overrides have precedence.

+You can use the CLI commands to list and change project setting overrides.
+See [jlab config commands](cli.md#jlab-config-options) to learn more about CLI commands for project settings.
+Also see [configuration and data files section in User Guide](user-guide.md#Configuration-and-data-files) for the list of project overridable settings and more details on the app settings.

 ## Additional resources on JupyterLab Desktop